AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 }{\href{http://cloudflare-ipfs.com/ipfs/QmWCAHyi35SeXH2E4e8jRVk7yNse2x6D14uPfABnhagbvN}{Ouroboros: A Provably Secure Proof-of-Stake Blockchain Protocol, s10}}

 There are some (as yet) unsolved problems that arise through this design, such as the *economic* details of managing block rewards across the PoW and PoS chains.
 Given that solutions to this problem likely depend on the specific details of the relevant PoS systems, this problem is not addressed in this paper.

+\todo{refelct only chains that reflect your history; if they favor a different history, then you should be building on that history instead, so don't reflect those blocks -- i.e. ppl should calculate weight to be 0.}

 #### PoS Bribe Attacks